 The Museum offers a variety of outreach presentations designed for educators who wish to expand their curriculum.
 Presentations are multi-disciplinary, addressing common core standards in social studies, language arts, science, and math.
 Presentations are subject to scheduling and staff availability.
 Our current offerings:

-- Museums 101: What do curators do?
+- Museums 101: What do museum curators do?
 How is an exhibit created?
-Students will explore the basics of museum work with artifact puzzles and a museum jobs role-play.
+Educators will explore the various jobs at the Museum, from history curator to livestock worker.
+The variety of positions allow for a diverse staff and contribute to the uniqueness of the Museum.
 (2nd grade thru high school).

 Fairs and community events